HOME • SEARCH • EMAIL • ABOUT

 Study showed the essential oil to reduce blood pressure when given intravenously to rats.
 Effect was attributed to ligustilide, a main component.

-In a study of ethyl acetate and methanol leaf extracts showed antioxidant activity.
+Study of ethyl acetate and methanol stem extracts showed antioxidant activity.
+(3)

 Phytochemicals: